Pylons/pyramid/docs/narr/urldispatch.rst

    <route
     name="idea"
-    path="site/:id"
+    pattern="site/:id"
     view="mypackage.views.site_view"
     />

-When a route configuration with a ``view`` attribute is added to the system, and an incoming request matches the *path* of the route configuration, the :term:`view callable` named as the ``view`` attribute of the route configuration will be invoked.
+When a route configuration with a ``view`` attribute is added to the system, and an incoming request matches the *pattern* of the route configuration, the :term:`view callable` named as the ``view`` attribute of the route configuration will be invoked.